FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_create_secgroups/st_network_access.md

 Also, see [How to record ssh sessions established through a bastion host](https://aws.amazon.com/blogs/security/how-to-record-ssh-sessions-established-through-a-bastion-host/) topic for closer monitoring over this host.

 Security groups are essential for maintaining tight security and play a big part in making this solution work.
-First, you need to create a security group or update an existing security group that will be used to allow connectivity from the Administration host for your existing private instances (see the <span class="mc-variable axway_variables.Component_Short_Name variable" style="font-style: italic;">SecureTransport</span> *Server Security Group* in the *Security* section of the guide).
+First, you need to create a security group or update an existing security group that will be used to allow connectivity from the Administration host for your existing private instances (see the {{< SecureTransport/componentshortname  >}} *Server Security Group* in the *Security* section of the guide).
 This SG should only accept SSH or RDP inbound requests from your Administration hosts across your Availability Zones.
 Apply this group to all your private instances that require connectivity.

 Next, create a security group to be applied to your Administration host.
 Inbound and outbound traffic must be restricted at the protocol level as much as possible.
 The inbound rule base should accept SSH or RDP connections only from specific IP addresses (usually those of your administrators’ work computers).
 See the *Administration Host Security Group* in the *Security Groups* section of this guide.
 Your outbound connection should again be restricted to SSH or RDP access to the private instances of your AWS infrastructure.
 An easy way to do this is to populate the ‘Destination’ field with the ID of the security group you are using for your private instances.